juju/docs/src/en/models-cmr.md

 This page presents the **concepts** behind cross model relations as well as two example **scenarios** that aim to reinforce those concepts through practical usage.

+!!!
+Note:
+    The functionality of CMR is not exposed in the GUI at this time.

 ## Concepts